 Getting Your Fabric Ready

-Don't skip the pre-wash, EVER, especially when it comes to denim!
+Don't skip the pre-wash, especially when it comes to denim!
 Pre-washing your fabric is especially important when working with denim because it will soften the fabric.
-Since denim is thick the softening makes it easier to work with.
-I usually wash my denim twice and without anything else in the wash.
-Pre-washing denim not only softens it but also removes the extra dye and prevents shrinking on your finished project.
-Many people suggest adding vinegar to the rinse to prevent the dye from bleeding.
+Since denim is thick, the softening makes it easier to work with.
+I usually wash my denim twice without anything else in the wash.
+Pre-washing denim softens it, removes the extra dye, and prevents shrinking on your finished project.
+Many suggest adding vinegar to the rinse to prevent the dye from bleeding.
 You can find hundreds of articles online on why you should and shouldn’t.

 Machine Setup

 Denim is heavier than traditional cotton or cotton blend fabrics.
 Increasing your stitch length between 3-4 will help.
-The thicker the denim the longer the stitch needs to be.
+The thicker the denim, the longer the stitch needs to be.
 I like to take a scrap piece of my denim and stitch out on it before I begin my project.
-This allows me to make sure my tensions are balanced and I have a nice-looking stitch.
+This lets me balance my tensions and have a nice-looking stitch.

-When you start sewing place both thread tails under the presser foot and to the back.
-As you begin sewing hold both thread tails in your hand, hold them firmly but don’t pull them.
+Place both thread tails under the presser foot and to the back when sewing.
+As you begin sewing, hold both thread tails in your hand; hold them firmly but don’t pull them.
 This will help in avoiding a bird's nest.

 Needles

 Always use a denim/jeans needle.
-As with choosing any machine needle, choose a bigger number for thicker fabrics and a smaller number for thinner fabrics.
+As with any machine needle, choose a bigger number for thicker fabrics and a smaller number for thinner fabrics.
 Denim needles are shaped differently from all-purpose machine needles.
-If you want to prevent broken needles, skipped stitches and ugly topstitching, do not skip changing out your needle.
-If you need more information on choosing machine needles check out: How to Choose the Correct Sewing Machine Needle
+If you want to prevent broken needles, skipped stitches, and ugly topstitching, do not skip changing out your needle.
+If you need more information on choosing machine needles check out: How to Choose the Correct Sewing Machine Needle.

 Thread